huynhbaobk/tensorrt-triton-yolov5/README.md

 docker run -it --ipc=host --net=host nvcr.io/nvidia/tritonserver:21.03-py3-sdk /bin/bash
 cd install/bin
 # Example
-./perf_client -m yolov5 -u 127.0.0.1:8221 -i grpc --shared-memory system --concurrency-range 4
+./perf_client -m yolov5 -u 127.0.0.1:8321 -i grpc --shared-memory system --concurrency-range 4
 ```

-The following benchmarks were taken on a system with `NVIDIA 2080 Ti` GPU.
+The following benchmarks were taken on a system with `8x NVIDIA RTX A4000` GPU.
 Concurrency is the number of concurrent clients invoking inference on the Triton server via grpc.
 Results are total frames per second (FPS) of all clients combined and average latency in milliseconds for every single respective client.